Keep Your RV Cool This Summer: 20 Easy And Affordable Tricks!

 Homemade Swamp Cooler To Keep Your RV Cool

-Often a swamp cooler for RVs is made out of a cooler or a bucket.
+Homemade versions are often made out of a cooler or a bucket.
 Minimal parts are needed.

-A fan, a water pump, a container, a little tubing, and water.
+Parts are a fan, a water pump, a container, a little tubing, and water.
 Cheap and easy!

 For maximum cooling effectiveness, the homemade swamp cooler should remain outside of your RV (or vent to the outside).